Hands typing on a laptop

 Direct-to-consumer research can help you gain insight into your target audience.
 Through questionnaires, surveys, focus groups, and in-depth interviews, you can learn specifics about your customers, from their buying habits to how they respond to your branding.

-Utilizing Free Resources
+Utilizing Complimentary Resources

 This information won’t necessarily align with your specific market, but it’s an efficient way to get general questions answered, and enhance the content of your future business plan.